Why Microchip?

 In Summary

-As of this article, the microchip industry is still transitioning, and a scanner that reads multiple frequencies is imperative for professionals when scanning multiple animals.
-To be a professional with a single frequency or old universal scanner is irresponsible.
+As of this article, the microchip industry is still transitioning, and a scanner that reads multiple frequencies is imperative for professionals when scanning various animals.
+Being a professional with a single-frequency or old universal scanner is irresponsible.

-The microchip industry is changing in the USA, but one day we will all be on the same frequency, and all scanners will read all chips pretty much like it was before the introduction and push to use the international code.
+The microchip industry is changing in the USA, but one day, we will all be on the same frequency, and all scanners will read all chips pretty much as they did before the introduction and push to use the international code.

-It is all about recovery and proving ownership here at Stolen Horse International.
-We encourage you to microchip your animals even during this time of transition.
-It is better to have it and not need it than to need it and not have it.
+Here at Stolen Horse International, recovery and proof of ownership are paramount.
+We encourage you to microchip your animals even during this transition period.
+It is better to have one and not need it than to need one and not have it.

 Click here to purchase your microchips in the NetPosse Store